On the intersection of local Arthur packets for classical groups and applications: The local -packets of Arthur type

-Let $\psi$ be a local Arthur parameter, and $\EE$ is an extended multi-segment in the packet of $\psi$.
-Denote $\phi_{\psi}$ the $L$-parameter associated with $\psi$.
+Let $\psi$ be a local Arthur parameter of good parity, $\EE$ be an extended multi-segment in the packet of $\psi$, and $\phi_{\psi}$ be the $L$-parameter associated with $\psi$.
 To be more specific, write where $n_i$ is the multiplicity.
 Then we have the following decomposition